Medicare Enrollment

 It’s vital that you check with each Part D plan, as one plan may cover more than another plan.
 Some plans may not cover the prescriptions you need at all.

-Remember, too, that costs vary with Part D plans.
-But Medicare does put a limit on how much insurers can charge for annual deductibles each year.
-In 2023, the maximum annual deductible for Part D will be $550.
+Costs vary with Part D plans, but Medicare does put a limit on how much insurers can charge for annual deductibles each year.
+In 2024, the maximum annual deductible for Part D is $545.
+That increases to $590 in 2025.
 It’s up to the insurer to decide the deductible amount, up to the maximum allowed.
-Some plans may have no annual deductible policies in plan, with coverage that kicks in as soon as you buy your first prescription.
+As discussed earlier, many plans have no annual deductible policies in plan, with coverage that kicks in as soon as you purchase your first prescription.
 But this is not always the case, which makes it all the more important to look over what your Part D plan covers.

 Additional Part D Points

-Medicare Part D plans may provide you with additional benefits depending on your income levels.
-Contact Medicare or your Part D plan to learn about “Extra Help” programs if you need financial help paying for premiums or paying for the medication itself.
+Medicare Part D plans may provide you with additional benefits dependent upon your income levels.
+You will need to contact your Part D plan to learn about “Extra Help” programs if you are in financial need, as a number of low-income subsidies and middle-income help programs are available.

 Who Oversees Medicare Part D

 The Centers for Medicare and Medicaid Services (CMS) is responsible for overseeing all parts of the Medicare Part D prescription medicine program.
-It’s only under the CMS’s supervision that private health insurance carriers can implement their Medicare Part D plans on a state-by-state basis across the country.
+It is only under the CMS’s supervision that private health insurance carriers can implement their Medicare Part D plans on a state-by-state basis across the country.

 A Brief History of the Medicare Part D Plan